 If you’re looking for a proactive tool to speed up your computer and to save yourself from multiple trips to the Apple Genius Bar, then CleanMyMac is well worth the investment.
 Once your Mac is speedy and clean and your information is all organized, make sure it’s backed up so you don’t have to start all over again!

 And now that the “brains” of your Mac are clean, find out how to clean the guts (ie. the cleaning the insides of your PC so you can maximize its lifespan (doesn’t apply if you have a laptop/Macbook).
-And, check out our online backup reviews for the scoop.
-And in the rare event that you cleaned something up (ie. deleted) that you didn’t want to, find out how to get it back.
+And, check out our online backup reviews to find easy ways to backup your data in the cloud, so you don’t have to worry about losing it in the first place.